Finding The Right CRM Manager2 Aug 2021

 Measurable – If we know how many contact records are stored in Excel, we should expect the same number of records to appear in our CRM, prior to any deduplication that may be required.

 Achievable – We need to make sure the CRM manager has the relevant tools needed to carry out this task.
-And that the volume of data is a manageable workload for the staff available.
+This can either be managed internally, or you may wish to delegate the job to your service provider.
+They can then carry out the data import as a professional services job.

 Relevant – It is essential to the continued growth of the business that your data is imported into your CRM, therefore this task is very relevant.

 Timely – Although not specified in the brief above, the request has been made for the data to be migrated before the user training can take place.
-Therefore finding out when that training is scheduled means you can set the timeline for this work.
+Finding out when that training is scheduled means you can set the timeline for this work.
+In addition, you want to minimise the time between creating the spreadsheets, and starting to use the new CRM.
+Therefore, it is important that the data migration takes place within an anticipated time-frame.

 What do you get with OpenCRM?